But I'm a Cheerleader: Background

-But I'm a Cheerleader was Babbit's first feature film.
-She had previously directed two short films, Frog Crossing (1996) and Sleeping Beauties (1999).
+But I'm a Cheerleader was Babbit's first feature film, following two short films, Frog Crossing (1996) and Sleeping Beauties (1999).
 Babbit and producer Andrea Sperling secured financing from Michael Burns, vice president of Prudential Insurance, after showing him the script at Sundance festival.
 Their one-sentence pitch was "Two high-school girls fall in love at a reparative therapy camp."
 Burns gave an initial budget of US$500,000 which was increased to US$1 million when the film went into production.